 New Mexico Dept. of Game & Fish

 Like many desert creatures, the pupfish is small.
-In fact, it ranges in size from 1.75 to 2.5 inches in length and are somewhat short and chunky-looking fish.
+In fact, it ranges in size from 1.75 to 2.5 inches in length.
 In general, both males and females have light brownish-grey scales with silvery-white bellies.
 This coloration allows them to blend in quite well with their surroundings.
-On closer inspection, however, adult males can be distinguished from females by an iridescent blue sheen on their bodies and a dusky band on the outer edge of their tail fin.
-Adult females, on the other hand, have a dark spot at the base of their dorsal fin and a vertical strip pattern on their sides.
-They feed on plants, detritus, and small organisms such as mosquito larvae.
+On closer inspection, however, adult males can be distinguished from females by an iridescent blue sheen on their bodies and a darker band on the edge of their tail fin.
+Adult females, on the other hand, have a dark spot at the base of their dorsal fin and a vertical stripe pattern on their sides.

 Mating season for the White Sands Pupfish begins in early April and lasts through the month of October.
 During this time, both males and females shift into bright displays of color to attract potential mates.
 In males, what was just a shimmering hint of blue iridescence along their bodies becomes a bright metallic blue while their fins and tail turn yellow-orange.
 Their belly shifts from silvery-white to pale orange.
 Females put on a similar display, turning bright greenish-yellow with yellow fins.

-When breeding, males establish territories for themselves, chasing off any other males who wander across their borders.
-They usually mate with several females over the course of a season.
+When breeding, males establish and aggressively defend breeding territories, mating with several females over the course of a season.
 Females will release several groupings of 12-15 eggs each during a single mating season.
-After hatching, the young fish grow rapidly, reaching approximately 1.75 inches long by the time they are a year old.
-After this point, they continue growing in size slowly until full adulthood is reached.
+After hatching, the young fish grow rapidly until they reach one year old.
+After this point, their growth rate slows down.
 The average lifespan of a White Sands Pupfish is two years.

 As mentioned above, the White Sands Pupfish is currently considered a threatened species by the State of New Mexico.
 Protecting the water sources they inhabit is necessary for their continued survival.
 To that end, the New Mexico Department of Game & Fish, the U.S. Fish & Wildlife Service, White Sands Missile Range, Holloman Air Force Base, and White Sands National Monument signed a Cooperative Agreement and Conservation Plan in 1994.
 This plan set in place general measures used to maintain the current populations of the pupfish and provides direction for establishing new ones in suitable locations in order to help this tough little survivor continue to thrive.